wyattmitchell/meraki-python/README.md

 - NetworkWide_Device_Reboot.py - A CLI driven tool to reboot all devices of a selected type within a selected Org and Network.
 Reads a CSV for names/serial numbers of devices to skip.
 - OrgWide_Device_Reboot.py - Used to reboot all devices of a certain type across all organizations and networks available.
 Reads a CSV for names/serial numbers of devices to skip.
 - PoE_Utilization.py - Gathers current MS PoE usage and PSUs and writes summary info to CSV.
 - replace_radius_servers.py - Interactive CLI to push updated RADIUS server lists to SSIDs.
-Options for single network, all networks, CSV import of network list as well as targetting all SSIDs or match SSID by name.
+Options for single network, all networks, CSV import of network list as well as targeting all SSIDs or match SSID by name.
 - Schedule_Net_Upgrades.py - Schedules network upgrades based on CSV input file.